 - "There's no magic left."

-One thing we have found helpful, both personally and professionally, is to talk about the start of the relationship.
+One thing we have found helpful at such times, both personally and professionally, is to talk about the start of the relationship.
 Even couples that come into our offices on the brink of divorce usually smile and remember in great detail how they met, and what attracted them to each other.

-Every couple’s story is unique.
-You may have overcome great odds to be together.
-You may have disliked each other initially, but later something happened to change your mind.
-Or you may have fallen in love at first sight, feeling amazed that someone could understand you.
-Still other couples may have come from backgrounds full of pain, and were surprised to be nurtured.
+Every couple’s story is unique: You may have overcome great odds to be together.
+You may have disliked each other initially, but then something changed your mind.
+Or you may have fallen in love at first sight, feeling amazed that someone could understand you so well.
+Maybe you both came from backgrounds full of pain, and were surprised to be nurtured.

 All of these stories tell us about the foundations of a relationship, and depict the miracle of intimacy.